 This ends our enjoyable holiday in the Gailtal with our foray through the Carinthian specialties in the Slow Food Travel Region in the Gailtal.
-A tour through a culinary paradise that we had a lot of fun with.
+In any case, it was a tour through a culinary paradise, which we had a lot of fun with.
 We have learned a lot and will certainly try one or the other delicacy at home.

 Slow Travel Carinthia: